In this article, we’re going to give you an overview of Monash University and the medical courses it offers which require UCAT for admission.

 Students are invited to an interview based on their UCAT scores in mid-December.
 In January, further interviews will be held once VCE results are released.

-- Structure: The interview is structured as a Multiple Mini Interview.
+Structure: The interview is structured as a Multiple Mini Interview.
 There are 8 sequential interview stations.
-Applicants are will be interviewed by a different interviewer at each stations.
-They are given 2 minutes reading time, followed by 8 minutes to answer 5 questions related to the scenario.
+Applicants are will be interviewed by a different interviewer at each station.
+They are given 2 minutes of reading time, followed by 8 minutes to answer 5 questions related to the scenario.
 This is followed by 2 minutes of scoring and changeover.
 This circuit takes a total of 90-100 minutes.

 Other options to entry: